-This event will be a fireside chat interview of three Asian Americans who are pursuing different careers as millennials.
+This fireside chat interview included three Asian Americans who are pursuing different careers as millennials.
 One works in real estate debt investment with Granite Point Mortgage Trust, a well-known firm.
 The second is a research fellow at Harvard University in the Department of Stem Cell and Regenerative Biology.
 The third panelist just finished her first year of the MBA program at the University of Michigan – Ross School of Business, previously worked in data analytics for an insurance company, and is heading for a career in consulting.

-We will start with the results of a survey of millennials that we are conducting.
-Thereafter, the panelists will talk about what they see as the challenges for their generation from the experiences of their friends and colleagues, how much of the problems is internal (Asian family culture, etc.) versus external (institutional, societal, etc.), lessons that they and others have learned, and some stories from their own experiences.
+The event started with the results of a survey of millennials that we are conducting.
+The panelists talked about what they see as the challenges for their generation from the experiences of their friends and colleagues, how much of the problems is internal (Asian family culture, etc.) versus external (institutional, societal, etc.), lessons that they and others have learned, and some stories from their own experiences.

 Matthew Choi is currently a Vice President at Granite Point Mortgage Trust, a Pine River Capital-managed company.
 In this role, Matthew specializes in sourcing, structuring, and executing real estate debt investments in all U.S. markets.
 Over Matthew’s career, he has closed over $5 billion in investments across the capital stack, including senior and subordinated mortgages, mezzanine loans and preferred equity, joint venture equity.